10 Guaranteed ways to skyrocket your Facebook engagement

 We are all in a love-hate relationship with Facebook.
 Just when you have started to get the hang of the medium and are getting the nearly-expected results, it releases a new news feed algorithm change.
 But, does that keep those 1 billion daily active users refrained from posting or sharing content?
 Do they stop connecting and engaging with their favorite friends and brands on a consistent basis?
 The answer is a big fat no.

-Now with so much activity going on, using this social media to connect with existing as well as potential customers has become a stellar marketing strategy these days.
-It has become essential to keep an active Facebook page for vying with the other competitors in the online market.
+Now with so much activity going on, using this social media to connect with existing as well as potential customers have become a stellar marketing strategy these days.
+It has become essential to keep an active Facebook engagement page for vying with the other competitors in the online market.
 The key to becoming a great online marketer is to be able to adapt to the changes and cater to the demands of these changes.

 But there is no school for social media marketing.
 Probably every morning you get up and; lo and behold, there is a shift in the platform you were not prepared for.
-Those changes, or updates as better called, affects in Facebook engagement.
+Those changes, or updates as better called, affects Facebook engagement.
 The most definite sign of your success in your social media strategy is how responsive your followers are with your content.
-So, what are the ways to increase engagement on Facebook a breeze to go with?
+So, what are the ways to increase engagement on Facebook engagement a breeze to go with?

 Or, are there strategies?